LinShunKang/MyPerf4J/README.md

 * Accurate Mode
     - High accuracy, records all response times.
-    - It consumes relatively memory and uses array +Map to record response time.
+    - It consumes relatively memory and uses array & Map to record response time.
     - The speed is slightly slower.
     - Need to add property MyPerf4J.RecMode=accurate in config/myPerf4J.properties.